Mother Refuses To Pay Tutor, Claims He Was Unprepared

 Nothing to do with bad reviews

-Then came the issue of Ms Kasim’s wedding business being affected negatively as a result of the controversy.
+Then came the issue of the parent’s wedding business which was getting affected negatively as a result of the controversy.

-According to her, Mr Khoo had influenced his friends to intentionally provide her business with a bad rating due to her refusal to make payment.
+According to her, the NUS student had influenced his friends to intentionally provide her business with a bad rating due to her refusal to make payment.
 Some even threatened to spread word about boycotting her wedding services.

 Since the incident, he has apologised for getting her business involved in the saga and has vowed to deleted any further comments that disclose their name.

-However, Mr Khoo maintains that not once did he encourage his friends – or anyone else for that matter – to intentionally rate her business badly.
+However, the university student maintains that not once did he encourage his friends – or anyone else for that matter – to intentionally rate her business badly.

 I did not incite anyone to leave bad reviews or to message her privately in my post or elsewhere.
 The only thing I did was to put her business name in the post, which has been removed rather long ago (when the post was about a hundred shares).